Medical News Today Blog

 1. Epidemiologist

 As an epidemiologist, your training will require you to study patterns or frequency of recurrent diseases in a particular population.
-By identifying and collecting scientific evidence, you can define the cause and effect of an illness and make the community aware of potential health risks.
-Although epidemiologists have always remained a popular career choice, the recent COVID-19 pandemic has brought them under the spotlight even more.
-Moreover, with the feasibility of online epidemiology programs, you no longer have to worry about work-life balance and can pursue your Master’s at your own pace.
+By finding and collecting technical evidence, you can define the cause and effect of an illness and make the community aware of possible health risks.

-Whether you decide to work in the public or private sector, your job as an epidemiologist can be highly lucrative.
-According to the BLS, the median annual wage for such public health professionals is around $78,000.
+Whether you decide to work in the public or private sector, your job as an epidemiologist can be highly profitable.
+According to the BLS, the median annual wage for such public health experts is around $78,000.

 2. Healthcare administrator